 Tackle moss and thatch

 Moss is often found in moist and shaded areas and can spread very quickly.
-Treat by spreading a chemical such as Feed, Weed and Mosskiller across the affected areas of lawn and within two weeks the weed will have died and turned black.
+Treat by spreading a chemical such as Feed, Weed and Mosskiller across the affected areas of lawn, and within two weeks, the weed will have died and turned black.
 Remove the dead moss by vigorously raking the surface with a spring-tined lawn rake.
-Consider future proofing your lawn from further moss by removing the sun blockers such as trimming hedges or improve drainage.
+Consider future-proofing your lawn from further moss by removing the sun blockers, such as trimming hedges or improving drainage.

-Along with raking away moss regularly remove old grass clippings, leaves and other layers of thatch which can cover the surface of the lawn.
-If left this will encourage weeds and disease to set in as drainage will be poor and the soil will be clogged.
+Along with raking away moss, regularly remove old grass clippings, leaves and other layers of thatch that can cover the lawn's surface.
+If left, this will encourage weeds and disease to set in as drainage will be poor, and the soil will be clogged.

 Aerate the lawn

-Lawns can become compacted during the summer months particularly with children playing.
+Lawns can become compacted during the summer, particularly in children's play areas.
 This can also cause problems with drainage, weeds and moss.
 Aeration will create air pores to help soil compaction and allow the water to move through the soil.
-Using a garden fork push into the surface around 30mm deep, wiggle it backwards and forwards and then pull out.
+Using a garden fork, push into the surface around 30mm deep, wiggle it backwards and forwards and then pull out.
 Repeat this every 10cm across the lawn.

 Fertilise the lawn

-Tip: Always follow the instructions, overfeeding with high-nitrogen fertiliser will encourage fusarium wilt.
+Always follow the instructions; overfeeding with high-nitrogen fertiliser will encourage fusarium wilt.